-In my business life, I always admired the written word, having seen how a simple change in syntax or word usage can compel action, win an argument, sell the unsellable.
-However, I did not put my first word to paper for Serpent at the Well until I was in my mid forties.
+I did not put my first word to paper for Serpent at the Well, my inaugural novel about a fifty-year fight over an ancient lake, until I was in my mid forties.
 My original goal with that novel was to see if I might have the right stuff to actually write a complex, character and plot driven book of fiction.
-I must tell you that I probably took on more than I could chew for that first effort.
-In the end, I rewrote the entire six-hundred page novel a multitude of times (I stopped counting at five), before I felt it a competent effort.
+After many rewrites, I finally believed it to be a competent effort.

 The early thinking about my novel, Joshua Rye, came during the time in Carmel, when I volunteered at a hospice on the Monterey Peninsula.
 A hospice is the setting for the evolution of the story’s main character, a self-serving and unethical investment banker, whose sole desire is to become his firm’s youngest ever partner.

 My third novel, MOLTO GRANDE, was a challenge due to the immensity of the story itself.
 At 261,000 words (roughly three full-length novels), it is a weighty offering.
 It is period fiction, set in seventeenth century Europe, a time of enlightenment, but also plague, servitude, deadly edicts, and impending war.
 It follows the remarkably different lives of Luca and Nicolo, two Italian brothers who are separated when plague and wildfire destroy their family.
 Years later, the arcs of their epic stories converge in surprising and dangerous ways.